How to Enjoy the Best Views in Switzerland (With or Without Hiking)

 General Information about Klein Matterhorn

-If you get out the cable car you have breathtaking views of Eigner, Jungfrau, and Mönch – also known as the Swiss Skyline.
+If you get out of the cable car, you have breathtaking views of Eigner, Jungfrau, and Mönch – also known as the Swiss Skyline.

 Both views are fantastic, so add Schynige Platte to your Switzerland itinerary.

 - How to Get to Schynige Platte: Get to Wilderwil station (by train or car).
 From there, you take the cable car to get up.

 - Prices: Click here for prices (in 2017, getting up Schynige Platte was free with the Swiss Travel Pass, this, however, is unfortunately not the case anymore).